Robot Navigation with Entity-Based Collision Avoidance using Deep Reinforcement Learning: Problem Formulation

 In our work, we aim to address the limitations of the methods mentioned above by creating a more robust, safe, and socially compliant navigation method using deep reinforcement learning.

-\subsection{Problem Formulation}
+\section{Problem Formulation}

-We consider the task of a delivery robot navigating towards a goal in a dynamic environment populated with adults, children, bicycles, and static obstacles.
-This task can be formulated as a partially observable Markov decision process (POMDP).
+We address the problem of autonomous robot navigation towards a goal in dynamic environments populated with various entities, including dynamic agents and static obstacles.
+This problem can be formulated as a Markov decision process (MDP).
 The robot must navigate in a socially compliant manner, avoiding collisions while reaching its goal.
 We define the state of each agent (robot or environmental entity) in terms of observable and unobservable components:

-\begin{itemize} \item Observable states: position $\mathbf{p} = [p_x, p_y]$, velocity $\mathbf{v} = [v_x, v_y]$, and radius $r$. \item Unobservable states: goal position $\mathbf{g} = [g_x, g_y]$, preferred speed $v_{\text{pref}}$, and heading angle $\theta$. \end{itemize}
+\begin{itemize} \item Observable states: position $\mathbf{p} = [p_x, p_y]$, velocity $\mathbf{v} = [v_x, v_y]$, and radius $r$. \item Unobservable states: goal position $\mathbf{g} = [g_x, g_y]$, preferred speed $v_{\text{\text{pref}}}$, and heading angle $\theta$. \end{itemize}

-While acting in the environment robot knows his observable and unobservable states and also robot knows the observable states of all entities.
+While acting in the environment, the robot knows its observable and unobservable states, as well as the observable states of all entities.
 We use the robot-centric parameterization described in \cite{CADRL} and \cite{LSTM-RL}, where the robot is positioned at the origin and the x-axis is aligned with the robot's goal direction.
 Denote $e_i$ as a type of entity $i$.
 The robot’s state and the $i$-th entity's observable state at time $t$ could be represented as:

 where \(d_g = \|\mathbf{p}_t - \mathbf{g}\|_2\) is the distance from the robot to the goal, and \(d^i = \|\mathbf{p}_t - \mathbf{p}_t^i\|_2\) is the distance from the robot to the $i$-th entity.